This page is dedicated to Founders, Directors and Supporters that contributed to SWI legacy.

 STEVE SMITH (1939-2025)

-Spearheaded by Steve, Strathcona Wilderness Institute came into being in 1995, under the guidance of Les Carter’s legal expertise and with a board that included the skills of naturalist Betty Brooks, architect and outdoors educator Rob Wood, and consummate “organizer” Peggy Carswell.
+of that emerged the plan to set up the Strathcona Wilderness Institute.
+Spearheaded by Steve ,the Institute came into being in 1995.
 Steve would remain a director for 21 years overseeing the establishment of the core guided walks, hikes, workshops and courses, all led by Volunteers, providing the public with naturalist programmes no longer offered by BC Parks.
-In 2000 he established volunteer-run information booths out of a Nordic “warming hut” at the Paradise Meadows and a former ranger cabin at Buttle “because no one else would do it”.
-Over the next ten years he worked selflessly and tirelessly to garner the bureaucratic permission and financial backing for the realization of his dream of an appropriate structure for the Institute, the Strathcona Park Wilderness Centre, designed by Rob Wood, and eventually completed in 2011 on the Parks 100th anniversary.
-Numerous volunteers, supporters and donors were involved in this project, too many to name, but we will mention Marlene, though deeply involved in FOSP (as well as her veterinary practice) standing staunchly at Steve’s side throughout.
-This building has remained the principal locus of SWI’s activities in the Park.
+In 2000 he established volunteer-run information booths out of a Nordic “warming hut” at the Paradise Meadows and a former ranger cabin at Buttle, “because no one else would do it”.
+Over the next ten years he worked selflessly and tirelessly to garner the bureaucratic permission and financial backing for the realization of his

 Chris Carter (1932-2023)